-You need to hit the owned, earned and paid media hard when raising from the public.
+You need to hit the full media mix of owned, earned and paid media hard when raising from the public.
 A balanced communications mix for capital raising will include all of owned (design), earned (PR) and paid (advertising).
 PR will be the most effective because investors want to know what other investors think of you.
 But you need a mix of all three.

 Lean Investing: Move fast and learn fast

 Lean thinking is all about making small steps as soon as possible and learning as you go.
-One of the questions we considered asking Seedrs startups was “Have you already done everything that it is possible to do without money?”
+One of the questions we have recently started asking startups before we let them raise on Seedrs is “Have you already done everything that it is possible to do without money?”
 In Punakaiki’s case it has felt like a cold start.
 Where are the networks of existing startup relationships, the hackathons, the beer & pizza pitch evenings, the grass roots hustle needed to identify good startups to invest in?
 If they exist we haven’t seen them in the promotions.